pmm26/birdietest/README.md

 http://birdieapi.prck.me/api-documentation/
 - Mysql2
 - OpenAPI 3.0 with Swagger Ui
-- API with API KEY: bierdiekey
+- API with API KEY: birdiekey
 - Tests
-### What I would be improvided given the time
+### What I would improvided given the time
 - Having a Test database or having a mocks of the database.
 - Used Sequelize to facilitate SQL query building.
 - If I were to do it again I would have gone for a more standart aprouch without the express-openapi packge and instead I would have used the using express-openapi-validator package to validade requests and responses.